HealthCare.gov

 Finding 1: Navigating pages on mobile was difficult and slow.

-Solution: A simplified, responsive interface for reduced friction.
+Solution: A responsive, simplified interface for reduced friction.

 Legacy page design